getsentry/sentry-electron/MIGRATION.md

 New Features:

-- Session tracking enabled by default
+- Session tracking data sent by default.
+See our [release health docs for more details](https://docs.sentry.io/product/releases/health/).
+You can opt out of this behaviour by setting `autoSessionTracking: false` during SDK initialization.
+- Performance monitoring of renderer instances using the `BrowserTracing` integration from `@sentry/tracing`
 - Preload script no longer required [for most scenarios](https://github.com/getsentry/sentry-electron/issues/376)
-- Optional relative imports for main/renderer/preload entry points
+- Optional relative imports for main/renderer/preload entry points to help with bundlers
-- Offline transport support
+- Offline support for the default transport
-- Additional device context
+- Additional device context (cpu, screen, memory, language details)
 - Minidumps for GPU crashes
-- Browser Tracing compatible

 Major breaking changes: